GoogleChrome/developer.chrome.com/site/en/blog/cross-device-webotp/index.md

 example as a second step in authentication, or to verify payments on the web.
 However, the entire flow of switching from desktop to mobile, opening the SMS app, memorizing and entering the OTP on the original website back on desktop adds friction.
-It’s easy to make mistakes this way and it’s vulnerable to phishing attacks.
+It's easy to make mistakes this way and it's vulnerable to phishing attacks.

 The [WebOTP API](https://web.dev/web-otp) gives websites the ability to programmatically obtain the one-time password from a SMS message and automatically fill the form for users with just one tap without switching apps.
-The SMS has a specific format and it’s bound to the origin, so it mitigates the risk of phishing websites stealing the OTP as well.
+The SMS has a specific format and it's bound to the origin, so it mitigates the risk of phishing websites stealing the OTP as well.

 <figure class="w-figure" style="width:300px; margin:auto;">